 Good Code

-The good version starts with native controls and uses ARIA only where the visible icon needs a clearer accessible name.
+The good version starts with native controls and uses ARIA only where the visible icon needs an accessible name that screen readers can announce.

 Lesson 10